Bhale Bhale Magadivoy

 The title Bhale Bhale Magadivoy was borrowed from a song of the same name composed by M. S. Viswanathan for K. Balachander's 1978 Telugu film Maro Charitra.
 Gopi Sunder composed the film's soundtrack and background score.
 Principal photography began in March 2013, and ended that July.
 Including post-production tasks, the film was completed in seven months.
 Though mostly shot in and around Hyderabad, one of the songs was filmed in Goa.

-Produced on a budget of around ₹7–9 crore, Bhale Bhale Magadivoy was released on 4 September 2015 in 700 screens across the globe.
-It received positive reviews from critics and was a box office success, grossing over ₹50.05 crore globally in its full run.
+Produced on a budget of around ₹7–9 crore, Bhale Bhale Magadivoy was released on Thursday 4 September 2015 in 700 screens across the globe.
+It received positive reviews from critics and was a box office Blockbuster, grossing over ₹50.05 crore globally in its full run.
 At the time of its release, it became the fourth-highest grossing Telugu film of all time at the United States box office, where it was released in 115 screens.
-The film received three nominations at the 63rd Filmfare Awards South: Best Film (Telugu), Best Actor (Telugu) and the Critics Award for Best Actor (South) for Nani, winning the latter most.
-It was remade in Kannada as Sundaranga Jaana in 2016, and in Tamil as Ghajinikanth in 2018.
+The film received three nominations at the 63rd Filmfare Awards South: Best Film (Telugu), Best Actor (Telugu) and the Critics Best Actor – Telugu for Nani, winning the latter most.
+It was remade in odia as hela mote prema jara in 2016 in Kannada as Sundaranga Jaana in 2016 and in Tamil as Ghajinikanth in 2018.